Call SelectQuote

 Original Medicare consists of Part A (hospital insurance) and Part B (medical insurance).
 Part A helps cover inpatient care in hospitals, skilled nursing facility care, hospice, and some home health care.
 Part B covers medically necessary services from doctors and other healthcare providers, as well as outpatient care, durable medical equipment, and many preventive services.
 When you have Original Medicare, you can go to any doctor or hospital in the U.S. that accepts Medicare, and the government pays a portion of the costs for covered services.

 Medicare Advantage plans are offered by private health insurance companies that are approved by Medicare.
-While these plans are legally required to offer the same coverage as Original Medicare, they may also include additional routine benefits.
+While these plans are legally required to offer the same coverage as Original Medicare, they may also include additional routine benefits, like dental, vision, or hearing.

 Prescription medications you take at home are not typically covered by Original Medicare.
 If you want prescription drug coverage, you have two options: